Introduction to ML Services and open-source R capabilities on HDInsight

 The models or predictions that result from analysis can be downloaded for on-premises use.
 They can also be operationalized elsewhere in Azure, in particular through Azure Machine Learning Studio web service.

-To create an R Server cluster in Azure HDInsight, select the R Server cluster type when creating an HDInsight cluster using the Azure portal.
-The R Server cluster type includes R Server on the data nodes of the cluster and on an edge node, which serves as a landing zone for R Server-based analytics.
-See Getting Started with R Server on HDInsight for a walkthrough on how to create the cluster.
+To create an ML Services cluster in Azure HDInsight, select the ML Services cluster type when creating an HDInsight cluster using the Azure portal.
+The ML Services cluster type includes ML Server on the data nodes of the cluster and on an edge node, which serves as a landing zone for ML Services-based analytics.
+See Getting Started with ML Services on HDInsight for a walkthrough on how to create the cluster.

-Microsoft strives to make AI accessible to every individual and organization.
-R Server includes a rich set of highly-scalable, distributed set of algorithms such as RevoscaleR, revoscalepy, and microsoftML that can work on data sizes larger than the size of physical memory, and run on a wide variety of platforms in a distributed manner.
+ML Services includes highly scalable, distributed set of algorithms such as RevoscaleR, revoscalepy, and microsoftML that can work on data sizes larger than the size of physical memory, and run on a wide variety of platforms in a distributed manner.
 Learn more about the collection of Microsoft's custom R packages and Python packages included with the product.

-R Server bridges these Microsoft innovations and those coming from the open source community (R, Python and AI toolkits) all on top of a single enterprise-grade platform.
-Any R or Python open source machine learning package can work side-by-side with any proprietary innovation from Microsoft.
+ML Services bridges these Microsoft innovations and contributions coming from the open-source community (R, Python, and AI toolkits) all on top of a single enterprise-grade platform.
+Any R or Python open-source machine learning package can work side by side with any proprietary innovation from Microsoft.

 Simple, secure, and high-scale operationalization and administration

-Enterprises relying on traditional operationalization paradigms and environments end up investing much time and effort towards this area.
-Pain points often resulting in inflated costs and delays include: the translation time for models, iterations to keep them valid and current, regulatory approval, managing permissions through operationalization.
+Enterprises relying on traditional paradigms and environments invest much time and effort towards operationalization.
+This results in inflated costs and delays including the translation time for models, iterations to keep them valid and current, regulatory approval, and managing permissions through operationalization.

-R Server offers best-in-class operationalization -- from the time a machine learning model is completed, it takes just a few clicks to generate web services APIs.
-These web services are hosted on a server grid on-premises or in the cloud and can be integrated with line-of-business applications.
+ML Services offers enterprise grade operationalization, in that, after a machine learning model is completed, it takes just a few clicks to generate web services APIs.
+These web services are hosted on a server grid in the cloud and can be integrated with line-of-business applications.
 The ability to deploy to an elastic grid lets you scale seamlessly with the needs of your business, both for batch and real-time scoring.
-For instructions, see Operationalize R Server on HDInsight.
+For instructions, see Operationalize ML Services on HDInsight.

-The following features are included in R Server on HDInsight.
+The following features are included in ML Services on HDInsight.

 |Pre-trained models||For visual analysis and text sentiment analysis, ready to score data you provide.|